 Hummus is a healthy, tasty snack—and it's incredibly easy to jazz up.
 If you've been wondering how to make hummus taste better, we've got a few easy hacks everyone will love!

-Everyone loves hummus.
-It’s wonderful as a snack or side when you’re having loved ones over to nosh.
-But sometimes it seems as though your store-bought hummus could use a little something.
+Hummus is wonderful as a snack or side when you’re having people over to nosh.
+But sometimes you want a little more from your store-bought hummus.
 If you’re ready to take your snack to the next level, check out our tips and tricks on how to make hummus taste better in under a minute.

-By the way, here’s how to make hummus from scratch.
+When you want to go the extra mile, here’s how to make hummus from scratch.

 A squeeze of fresh lemon adds a fantastic pop of acidity to store-bought hummus.
 Mix in about half a lemon’s worth of juice to bring a little brightness to your hummus.

 It’s time to delve into your spice cabinet!
 Spices like paprika, cayenne pepper and sumac all lend a marvelous layer of nuance to a classic hummus dip.
 Seasoning your hummus with spices is perfect when you want to supercharge your hummus dishes with flavor.
 This trick also works with making canned soup taste better.

 If your store-bought hummus isn’t as creamy as you’d like it, or it’s a little bland and could use some added flavor, a spoonful or two of greek yogurt or tahini will do the trick!

 For that restaurant appearance (and taste), add a little drizzle of olive oil on top of your hummus before serving.
 You’ll want to make sure you go with a quality olive oil to ensure an elevated taste.